bohanhou14/gaze_gaps/instructions.md

 * ***Redundancy***: the generation appears to make repetitive statements that do not add more meaning to the analysis.

-* ***Stylistic Mismatch***: the generation appears not matching with the citation style of the standard Bluebook.
+* ***Citation Format Mismatch***: the generation appears not matching with the citation format of the standard Bluebook.

 * ***Structural Mismatch***: the generation appears to generate the document from scratch (like containing words such as "ORDER" which only appear in the beginning).

 * ***Misattribution***: the generation appears to use citation from the previous contexts instead of citations that it is supposed to use.

 **Extrinsic Gaps**

-* Citation Content Mismatch
+* Citation Content Mismatch:

+    * Claim Hallucination: the claim supported by the citation is not truthful or not related to the context.

+    * Citation Hallucination: the citation is non-existent or pulled from a citation in the cited paragraphs.

+    * Entity Hallucination: the entities associated with the citations are not truthful or are non-existent.

 * Target Mismatch

-    * Relation Mismatch
+    * Relation Mismatch:

-    * Claim Style Mismatch
-    * Citation Style Mismatch
+        * Chain cite: the citations appear in a chain cite but the generation cites them parallely, or the other way around.

+        * Reverse cite: the citations reverse the ruling in each other but the generation cites them parallely, or the other way around.

+        * Compound cite: the citations of different cases are cited together, separated by semicolons, or the other way around.

+    * Citation Style Mismatch: the citations are cited in a different style in the target than the generation.
+Examples include citations should be cited together, separated by semicolons, but the generation elaborates each one with a claim from the case referred to.